sefortescue/sefortescue/README.md

 - Hi, I am Sam.
 Sam I am.
 I do not like green eggs and ham.
 I also don't like normal eggs and ham.
 - I’m especially interested in computer intensive statistics.
-- I’m currently learning assembly language.
+- I’m currently learning about Markov Chains.

 <!---
 sefortescue/sefortescue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.